NVlabs/edm2/README.md

 ## Acknowledgments

-We thank Eric Chan, Qinsheng Zhang, Erik H&auml;rk&ouml;nen, Tuomas Kynk&auml;&auml;nniemi, Arash Vahdat, Ming-Yu Liu, and David Luebke for discussions and comments, and Tero Kuosmanen and Samuel Klenberg for maintaining our compute infrastructure.
+We thank Eric Chan, Qinsheng Zhang, Erik H&auml;rk&ouml;nen, Arash Vahdat, Ming-Yu Liu, David Luebke, and Alex Keller for discussions and comments, and Tero Kuosmanen and Samuel Klenberg for maintaining our compute infrastructure.